NashTech-Labs/setupVMcreationUsingVagrant/README.md

 # setUpVMusingVagrant

+## What's inside setUpVMusingVagrant.sh?
+With this script we will create

+- workspace for our VM
+- initialize a vagrant box
+- a index.html file and run that using apache2 in our VM
+- a bootstrap.sh file and provision it to Vagrantfile automatically.
+- reload the VM after provisioning and vagrant ssh to run index.html file

 ## How to use
 Make sure you have virtual box installed in your system <br/>
 (You can skip if already installed)<br/>